sonos/torch-to-nnef/README.md

 - `torch.fx`: is limited in the shape and type inference it provides.
 It seems more aimed at AST graph manipulation than export.
 Moreover this API was introduced very recently as stable (torch==1.10.0).

 - `torch.jit.script`: offer a more flexible graph repr than trace and do not freeze Logical structure into the path taken during sample execution (contrary to trace), but it seems some tensor_size are not extracted as well.

+We may consider also using the new [torch dynamo](https://pytorch.org/docs/stable/onnx_dynamo.html) approach soon.

 ## Advanced usage